Is CBD Oil Right for Me? A First-Time Buyer’s Guide

 Before making a purchase, it’s important to consider a wide variety of factors.

 As a first-time buyer, education is the key factor in determining if CBD oil is right for you.
-This guide will serve as a trusted source of information, as it's important to have a basic understanding of what's actually in your CBD tinctures, capsules, topicals, and vape oils.
+This guide will serve as a trusted source of information, as it's important to have a basic understanding of what's actually in your CBD tinctures, capsules and topicals.

 Understanding Which CBD Oil is Right for You: The Difference Between Marijuana and Hemp